 - Interstate Banking.
 The Act will allow national banks and state banks to establish branches in any state if that state would permit the establishment of the branch by a state bank chartered in that state.

 - Affiliate Transactions.
 The types of transactions covered by the rules restricting transactions with affiliate (implemented by Regulation W) are being expanded to include repurchase agreements, derivatives transactions, and securities borrowing and lending.

-Please contact your Varnum attorney for more information, or contact one of our banking attorneys (see links at right).
+Please contact your Varnum attorney for more information, or contact one of our banking attorneys.

 - Facebook, Inc. v.
 Duguid Limits the Definition of “Autodialer” Under the Telephone Consumer Protection ActBusiness Law Advisory , April 8, 2021

 - Data Privacy Advisory , March 5, 2021